aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Sun Dec  1 05:09:03 2024
+Last update: Mon Dec  2 05:09:57 2024

 ### Let's play! 🎮